elizabeth-poggie/elizabethpoggie/_projects/CTF-branding.md

 I branded the club.

-From the sweatshirts, to wallpapers, to posters, and even to our user interfaces, I tried to maintain a consistent aesthetic throughout these mediums.
+From the sweatshirts, to wallpapers, to posters, and even to our internal web applications, I tried to maintain a consistent aesthetic throughout these mediums.